ekimed/BishopClimbingWeather/Readme.txt

 employs Flask to render templates

 crontest.txt
-A text file containing a cronjob that runs the updateweather.py python script every 4 hours
+A text file containing a cronjob that runs the updateweather.py python script every 4 hours.
+Add this to crontab.

 templates
-contains html templates using the jinja2 templating engine
+Contains html templates using the jinja2 templating engine.

 static
-contains css files
+Contains css file.